davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 #### Event for dragenter

-The event `dragenter` is similar to `dragover` as they both can be used for highlighting potiential drop areas.
+The event `dragenter` is similar to `dragover` as they both can be used for highlighting potential drop areas.
 In this example, I am using `dragenter` for highlighting the extra dropzone.
 The variable `dropzone` was defined in the section [Defining variables and a helper function](#work-events-vars).

 ```js
 document.addEventListener("dragenter", function (event) {